-This activity already started at M2 with a few technical discussions and a face-to-face meeting at M4.
+This activity has already started at M2 with technical discussions and a face-to-face meeting at M4.
 Some technical aspects have been already identified.

 EGI FedCloud technologies and services will be evaluated; we will verify different approaches to data federation that will be implemented during the second year of activity.
-A few approached has been already discussed:

-Develop and implement a VOSpace implementation on top of EGI FedCloud;
+Additionally this activity will develop and implement a VOSpace implementation on top of EGI FedCloud;

 Study possible interoperability between CANFAR VOSpace and EGI Open Data platform based on OneData;

-Implement a user-initialized server-to-server transfer based on gridftp based solution or the EGI File Transfer Service.
+Implement a user-initialized server-to-server transfer based on gridftp or the EGI File Transfer Service.

-More will be discussed in M6-M18 and a suitable one will be identified.
+More will be discussed in M6-M18 and a suitable approach will be identified.

 This activity will be done in collaboration with other EGI-Engage WPs, in particular WP4 JRA 2.1 and JRA2.2 that will provide support to study a possible integration of VOSpace with EGI Open Data platform.